Bagassosis

 Bagassosis, an interstitial lung disease, is a type of hypersensitivity pneumonitis attributed to exposure to moldy molasses or bagasse dust.

 Signs and symptoms

-Some symptoms and signs of Bagassosis include breathlessness, cough, haemoptysis, slight fever.
+Some symptoms and signs of bagassosis include breathlessness, cough, haemoptysis, and slight fever.
 Acute diffuse bronchiolitis may also occur.
-An xray may show mottling of lungs or a shadow.
+An X-ray may show mottling of lungs or a shadow.

 Cause

-Bagassosis has been shown to be due to a thermophilic actinomycetes for which the name thermoactinomycetes sacchari was suggested.
+Bagassosis has been shown to be due to a thermophilic actinomycete for which the name Thermoactinomycetes sacchari was suggested.

 Prevention

 The following are precautionary measures that can be taken to avoid the spread of bagassosis: